Divorce vs Counselling: A Cost Comparison

 Divorce may seem like a simple solution, but:

-Based upon our search of marital therapists on the Web, most work around the assumption that marital counselling will require 20 or fewer (weekly) sessions.
-In the the province of Alberta, where brief and single session therapy has been an intensive focus for counselling professionals for many years, most therapists assume that marital counselling is likely to require six to ten sessions.
+Counselling: Based upon our search of marital therapists on the Web, most work around the assumption that marital counselling will require 20 or fewer (weekly) sessions.
+In the province of Alberta, where brief and single session therapy has been an intensive focus for counselling professionals for many years, most therapists assume that marital counselling is likely to require six to ten sessions.

-The "suggested rate" for marital counselling by a Registered Psychologist in the province of Alberta in 2008 is $170 per hour.
+Costs of Counselling: The "suggested rate" for marital counselling by a Registered Psychologist in the province of Alberta in 2008 was $170 per hour.
 [Click here for the current rate for Registered Alberta Psychologists.]
-Some very skillful marital therapists are available at significantly lower rates.
+Some very skilful marital therapists are available at significantly lower rates.
 Many employ a "sliding scale" where the fee you pay is determined by your income level.
 Some (e.g., those employed by government agencies such as Alberta Mental Health Services) provide services without any direct costs to you.
 In addition, these days, the cost of counselling is often covered in full, or in part, by an Employee Assistance Plan (EAP) or an Employee and Family Assistance Plan (EFAP) that is provided through the employer; or as a feature of an extended health care plan (such as Blue Cross).

 In summary, the cost of marital counselling by a skilled professional will range from $0.00 to about $3,500.